MarlinFirmware/Marlin/README.md

 ## 8-Bit AVR Boards

 Marlin originates from the era of Arduino based 8-bit boards, and we aim to support 8-bit AVR boards in perpetuity.
 Both 32-bit and 8-bit boards are covered by a single code base that can apply to all machines.
-Our goal is to support casual hobbyists, tinkerers, and owners of older machines and boards, striving to allow them to benefit from the community's innovations just as much as those with fancier machines and newer baords.
+Our goal is to support casual hobbyists, tinkerers, and owners of older machines and boards, striving to allow them to benefit from the community's innovations just as much as those with fancier machines and newer boards.
 In addition, these venerable AVR-based machines are often the best for testing and feedback!

 ## Hardware Abstraction Layer (HAL)